-An online collection of oral herstories, photographs, songs & articles from the
+A digital archive of oral herstories, photographs, videos, songs & articles

-Seneca Women's Encampment for a Future of Peace and Justice, 1982-2006
+from the Women's Encampment for a Future of Peace & Justice,

 WEFPJ was an all-women’s community of protest and challenge to violence and militarism housed on 52 acres bordering the Seneca Army Depot in upstate New York.

 Commonly known as the Seneca Women’s Peace Camp or Seneca, WEFPJ was modeled after the Greenham Common Women’s Peace Camp in England (1981-2000) where hundreds of British sisters were engaged in nonviolent protest in the face of the scheduled deployment of U.S. Cruise missiles.